-Author: Marsha Simone Cadogan
+Author: Marsha Simone Cadogan,

 To this end, global value chains have become increasingly relevant in consumer markets as production, product development stages, and distribution channels are dispersed across countries.
-For IP-intensive businesses, this is no different, with many firms carrying out aspects of their production in different countries or regions.
-Smart phones that use patented technology is an illustration of this geographically transnational trend, in which components of the device are made in various parts of the globe.
-The dynamics between IP and international trade may work better when there is little or no divergence in how fundamental underlying IP principles are defined between jurisdictions.
+This is the same for IP-intensive businesses, with many firms carrying out aspects of their products in other countries or regions.
+Smartphones that use patented technology illustrate this global trend, in which components of the device are made in various parts of the globe.
+The dynamics between IP and international trade may work better when there is little or no divergence in how underlying IP principles are defined between jurisdictions.

-This is especially important as economies strive towards advancing sustainable development goals in their domestic policies.
-How IP laws are interpreted and applied, a firm’s ability to rely on or comply with IP rules, the compatibility of domestic and international trade rules to the goals of IP-intensive businesses, are essential considerations when linking IP with sustainable development goals.
-An international harmonization of rules on fairness and morality helps to build consistent approaches to how IP works in economies and ultimately, its role in sustainable development.
+This is especially important as economies strive towards meeting sustainable development goals.
+How IP laws are interpreted and applied, a firm’s ability to rely on or comply with IP rules, and the compatibility of domestic and international trade rules to the goals of IP-intensive businesses are essential factors when linking IP with sustainable development.
+International harmonization of regulations on fairness and morality helps to build consistent approaches to how IP works in economies and, ultimately, its role in sustainable development.

-Most IPs provide exclusive time limited rights to owners, while providing terms on which can access protected content.
-In this context, some level of discriminatory market behaviour can is likely to happen.
-IP legal frameworks may also use exclusionary language to limit who may participate in specific ventures; thereby reflecting another type of discriminatory behaviour.
-For example, patent boxes offer lower corporate tax rates to qualifying patents or functionally equivalent patents but exclude trademarks and traditional copyrighted works from its parameters.
-It is therefore accepted that some form of discriminatory behaviour is permissible in global IP markets and can be considered as “fair”, if other policies are in place to mitigate its impacts.
+Most IPs provide exclusive time-limited rights to owners, while specifying the terms on which others can access or use protected content.
+In this context, some discriminatory market behaviour is likely to happen.
+IP legal frameworks may also use exclusionary language to limit those participating in specific ventures, thereby reflecting another discriminatory behaviour.
+For example, patent boxes offer lower corporate tax rates to qualifying or functionally equivalent patents but usually exclude trademark and traditional copyright interests from its parameters.
+It is therefore accepted that some form of discriminatory behaviour is permissible in global IP markets and can be considered “fair” if other policies are in place to mitigate negative impacts.